Martin Seymour-Smith: Biography

 His two volumes of poetry Tea with Miss Stockport (1963) and Reminiscences of Norma (1971), were praised by many, including Peter Porter.
 But an apparent creative silence till his last collection, Wilderness (1994), led to a decline in his reputation with the reading public during the 1980s.

 The Guide to Modern World Literature is an encyclopaedic attempt to describe all major 20th-century authors, in all languages.
 The book is over 1450 pages long.
 Cyril Connolly said of the first (1973) edition: "I'm very much afraid he will prove indispensable!"
 His criticism of Lawrence Durrell singled out his poetry as his real achievement; John Fowles, Muriel Spark, C. P. Snow, Malcolm Bradbury and Ted Hughes received the first adverse criticism of their reputations in this book.
 The stature of Anthony Powell's A Dance to the Music of Time (1951–1976) as the greatest fictional post-war achievement was asserted: a view endorsed by Kingsley Amis and Hilary Spurling.
 He also predicted that T. S. Eliot's Four Quartets would not survive as a great poem by 2000.

 The polyglot Seymour-Smith further used the book to champion writers he regarded as under-rated, such as James Hanley, Laura Riding, Wyndham Lewis, Roberto Arlt, Pio Baroja, Rayner Heppenstall and Jose Maria Arguedas, while attacking those he felt were overvalued, such as George Bernard Shaw, W. H. Auden and as mentioned above, T. S. Eliot.
 Seymour-Smith also disparaged Harold Pinter, Margaret Atwood, and Tom Stoppard, whom he thought over-rated.

-In 1981, The New Astrologer was published, Seymour-Smith's only book on this subject.
+In 1981 The New Astrologer was published, Seymour-Smith's only book on this subject.

 Anthony Burgess likened Seymour-Smith to Samuel Johnson due to his many literary surveys from The Guide to Modern World Literature in 1975 onwards.

+When the 2013 new edition of the Oxford Companion of Modern Poetry was published, he was notably not included.

+Private life

+He married Janet de Granville in 1952 while spending a working holiday in Mallorca where he was a tutor to Graves' son and Graves employed de Granville as a translator.
+Graves was a witness at the wedding.

+When he was asked how he managed to read so much he admitted that he hadn't.
+Janet had.
+They were rarely apart and she died two months after he did.